 - Save the Issue, and that’s it.
 The plugin will do the rest in order to keep the bug and test synchronized.

 - PractiTest will continue to be updated even when you change issue status or name.

-We recommend you take a look at the video below to see how it works (you may setup the video quality):
+We recommend you to take a look at this video to see how it works:

 Configuring the two-way integration

 The configuration of the two-way integration is very straightforward: